 - For purposes of these timelines, "School Day" does not include a day that falls after the last instructional day of the spring school term and before the first instructional day of the subsequent fall school term.
-The commissioner by rule may determine days during which year- round schools are recessed that are not considered school days for purposes of these timelines. - If a student is absent from school during that 45 School-Day period for three or more days, that period must be extended by the number of School Days equal to the number of School Days during that period that the student was absent.
-When a student has been absent 3 or more school days, the evaluation case manager will contact the Coordinator of Assessment or Coordinator for Compliance and Accountability to review attendance and upload documentation of state reported absences to the student's file in Frontline. - For students under five years of age by September 1 of the school year who are not enrolled in public school and for students enrolled in a private or home school setting, the student's initial special education evaluation must be completed no later than the 45th School Day following the date on which the school district receives written consent for the evaluation, signed by a student's parent or legal guardian. - If a school district receives written consent signed by a student's parent or legal guardian for a full individual and initial evaluation of a student at least 35 but fewer than 45 School Days before the last instructional day of the school year, the evaluation must be completed and the written report of the evaluation must be provided to the parent or legal guardian no later than June 30 of that year.
-The student's admission, review, and dismissal committee shall meet no later than the 15th School Day of the following school year to consider the evaluation. - Attendance will be reviewed for every student with a FIIE due on June 30th.
-The absences will be documented and FIIE due dates adjusted accordingly.
-This documentation will be reviewed by Coordinator of Assessment or Coordinator for Compliance and Accountability and uploaded to student's electronic file in Frontline. - If a school district receives written consent signed by a student's parent or legal guardian less than 35 School Days before the last instructional day of the school year or if the district receives the written consent at least 35 but fewer than 45 School Days before the last instructional day of the school year but the student is absent from school during that period for three or more days, a written report of a full individual and initial evaluation shall be completed no later than the 45th school day following the date on which the school district receives written consent for the evaluation, signed by the student's parent or legal guardian, except that the timeframe can be extended by the number of school days equal to the number of school days during that period that the student was absent.
+The commissioner by rule may determine days during which year- round schools are recessed that are not considered school days for purposes of these timelines. - If a student is absent from school during that 45 School-Day period for three or more days, that period must be extended by the number of School Days equal to the number of School Days during that period that the student was absent. - For students under five years of age by September 1 of the school year who are not enrolled in public school and for students enrolled in a private or home school setting, the student's initial special education evaluation must be completed no later than the 45th School Day following the date on which the school district receives written consent for the evaluation, signed by a student's parent or legal guardian. - If a school district receives written consent signed by a student's parent or legal guardian for a full individual and initial evaluation of a student at least 35 but fewer than 45 School Days before the last instructional day of the school year, the evaluation must be completed and the written report of the evaluation must be provided to the parent or legal guardian no later than June 30 of that year.
+The student's admission, review, and dismissal committee shall meet no later than the 15th School Day of the following school year to consider the evaluation. - If a school district receives written consent signed by a student's parent or legal guardian less than 35 School Days before the last instructional day of the school year or if the district receives the written consent at least 35 but fewer than 45 School Days before the last instructional day of the school year but the student is absent from school during that period for three or more

-Please note that a request for a special education evaluation may be made verbally and does not need to be in writing.
+- days, a written report of a full individual and initial evaluation shall be completed no later than the 45th school day following the date on which the school district receives written consent for the evaluation, signed by the student's parent or legal guardian, except that the timeframe can be extended by the number of school days equal to the number of school days during that period that the student was absent. - Please note that a request for a special education evaluation may be made verbally and does not need to be in writing.
 Districts and charter schools must still comply with all federal prior written notice and procedural safeguard requirements and the requirements for identifying, locating, and evaluating children who are suspected of being a child with a disability and in need of special education.
 However, a verbal request does not require the district or charter school to respond within the 15school-day timeline.

-Procedures for Referring a Student Not Yet Identified as Receiving Special

-Education Services for a Full Individual and Initial Evaluation (FIIE)
+Procedures for Referring a Student Not Yet Identified as Receiving Special Education Services for a Full Individual and Initial Evaluation (FIIE)